 The church itself has a number of very early survivals, including two round Saxon windows and Saxon stonework in the nave.
 The round tower itself is Saxon and early Norman.

 Despite being remote, the church is very active, there are regular tower tours in summer, and cakes and jams on sale inside.

-Witton is home to at least three species of bats, Natterer's in the porch, Pipistrelle in the main body of the church and Serotine in the upper section of the tower.
+Witton is home to at least three species of bats, Natterer's in the porch, Common and Soprano Pipistrelle in the main body of the church and Serotine in the upper section of the tower.